 Azuri Quad was launched in January 2017, a partnership between the Federal Government of Nigeria and Azuri Technologies.
-This was followed by the formal launch of the Lumos Smart Solar System in February 2017.
+This was followed by the formal launch of the Lumos Solar Power System in February 2017.
 The Lumos system (a.k.a MTN Mobile Electricity) is a partnership between MTN, Nigeria’s largest mobile network and Lumos.

 The two solar home systems share a lot in common, but have a lot of significant differences.
 They both tap energy from the Sun and convert it to electricity using their solar panels.
 Then, they use the electricity to charge the battery.
 Finally, if you pay your daily or monthly access fee they give you access to the stored energy via power output ports.

 The Azuri Quad and the Lumos Solar Power System work on the same pay as you go model aimed at making solar powered electricity more accessible to the masses.
 You pay a small amount daily or monthly to offset the cost of the product.

 However, the two systems run the model differently.
 While in the Azuri system, you get the hardware free, the Lumos system requires a one-time payment of 20,000 Naira.